An Overview of Arthroscopic Shoulder Surgery

 - Plan to take a few days off work.

-Rehabilitation Following Arthroscopic Shoulder Surgery
+Arthroscopic Shoulder Surgery Rehabilitation

 Arthroscopic shoulder surgery is a partnership between the doctor and patient.
-It is important to follow the arthroscopic rehabilitation regime that is set forth by Dr. Millett and by your physical therapist.
+It is important to follow the arthroscopic rehabilitation regime that is set forth by Dr. Millett and your physical therapist.
 The results of the surgery are most effective when a post-operative rehabilitation program involving physical therapy and shoulder exercises are implemented daily.

 We have put together some guidelines for patients who have undergone arthroscopic surgery.
 These guidelines are broken down into various shoulder rehabilitation phases.
 Please refer to the Patient Resources section on this website to view a complete and printable version of the rehabilitation program.